darthale/idarth/content/posts/2019-12-03~company-culture/company-culture.md

 >Try to come up with 3 to 5 principles that define yourself, that motivate you, that you would never give up.
 When you have found those truths, try to go back to your day-to-day and see if your colleagues share the same values.

 It was not as easy and immediate to find what drives me.
-I did not sit down in a room with a block of post-it and a pen to find these principles.
+I did not sit down in a room with a block of post-it and a pen to come up with these principles.
 I have rather used the opposite process: I listed out what was driving me mad in certain behaviours around me, feedback and reactions I observed over and over.
 In this way, I worked out a group of pillars that define me quite well.

 ### Goals